daskeyboard/daskeyboard.io/q-api-doc.md

 # Das Keyboard Q: REST API Documentation

 This document explains how to use the Q API.
+To create, update and delete Signals, two options are offered: sending the request to the Server or sending it directly to the desktop application.
 Both the Cloud and the desktop software use the same routes; this documentation uses the Q Cloud URI, but to make the requests on the desktop software the `q.daskeyboard.com` has to be replaced by `localhost:PORT`, where `PORT` can be obtained in the file `~/.quio/q-api-port.txt`.

 In a terminal, the port can be obtained with the following:
 ```sh